Shawn-Guo-CN/ChinaTripInfo/docs/source/index.md

 ## Who We Are

-We’re a team of passionate travelers who’ve studied in Europe and the US, and backpacked across continents.
+We’re a team of passionate travellers who’ve studied in Europe and the US, and backpacked across continents.
 We know firsthand how daunting it can be to navigate a culture vastly different from your own.
 That’s why we built **ChinaTrip.Info**, to cut through the complexity and give you the *exact* knowledge you need to explore China smoothly, safely, and freely!

 Currently, we're a small team of 4: Shangmin Guo, Yihua Chen, Jianle Zhu, and Ekaterina Petlichenko.
 We're based in the UK and China at the moment.

 ## Our Mission

-Our mission is simple: to make traveling in China easier, smoother, and more enjoyable for international travellers.
+Our mission is simple: to make travelling in China easier, smoother, and more enjoyable for international travellers.
 Every tip, tutorial, and update here is:
  - 🔧 **Hands-on**: *actionable* steps, not just theory.
  - 🔄 **Reliable & Updated**: verified weekly (visa policies, VPNs, etc.).
  - 📚 **Comprehensive**: covering all aspects of travel in China.